Disney World In September (2025)

 September is the core of hurricane season in Florida.
 Whenever you’re planning an September trip, you need to accept there’s a risk of the parks closing.

-Six September closures in over 20 years isn’t huge, but we’ve seen September closures in 2017, 2019, 2022, and an October closure in 2016.
+Six September closures in over 20 years isn’t huge, but we’ve seen September closures in 2017, 2019, 2022, and October closures in 2016 and 2024.

 Typically the hurricane won’t be a safety issue for you, and it shouldn’t have significant financial implications.
 Here’s why…